Owhbee/alx-zero_day/0x03-git/README.md

-read me for 03 git
+read me for 03 git again